SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Log File Retrieval

 Device capability to upload (filtered) log files to C8Y.
-For details and examples, compare `c8y_LogfileRequest` section in the [documentation](https://cumulocity.com/api/#section/Device-management-library/Miscellaneous).
+For details and examples, compare chapter `c8y_LogfileRequest` of section [miscellaneous](https://cumulocity.com/api/10.10.0/#section/Device-management-library/Miscellaneous) in the documentation.

 The following fragments are related to the optional device capability with a remark if they are required for the capability to work: